 How Virtual Activities Work

-An email notification is sent once a week, including dates, times, and links to join activity group video calls.
+An email notification is sent once a week, including dates, times, and links to join the activity group video calls.
 Participants click the link to be automatically placed in the call.

 Games are played according to the procedures for playing on video calls, as well as the specific rules for each game.